What is Occupational Therapy (OT) All About? - A Mother's Road

 Source: www.aota.org

-Zac is now attending an occupational therapy session twice a week at Starflight Development Center for Special Children in Sta.
+Zac is now attending occupational therapy sessions twice a week at Starflight Development Center for Special Children in Sta.
 Rita, Guiguinto.
-It's just like attending a regular school, with tons of books and educational toys.
-He's attending a one-on-one session and the lessons are individualized.
+It's similar to attending a regular school, with an abundance of books and educational toys.
+He participates in one-on-one sessions with individualized lessons.

 • Potty training (no more diapers)

-• Table manners (using spoon and fork - not hands!)
+• Table manners (using a spoon and fork, not hands!)

-• Drinking using cups or bottles (no more feeding bottles)
+• Drinking from cups or bottles (no more feeding bottles)

 No comments: